 I originally trained as a secondary teacher of English and Mathematics.
 I’ve worked in high schools and TAFE, and as a writer in residence at MLC Burwood.
 In the last ten years I’ve taught creative writing at the University of New South Wales, the University of Technology, Sydney, Macquarie University and the University of Western Sydney.
 I currently mentor writers of fiction, poetry and creative non fiction.
 I’ve run workshops on poetry and short story writing for the International Conference on the Short Story in Vienna, the NSW Writers’ Centre, the ACT Writers Centre, Booranga Writers’ Centre Wagga Wagga, Western Riverina Arts, Ashfield Library, Sydney Girls High School and Rosebank College.
 I’ve also worked as a community housing worker, an editor for the Australian Council of Social Services and a producer of audio books for the Royal Blind Society (now that’s a dream job, a job where you’re paid to read books all day and chat with charming actors).

-I grew up in Melbourne, but moved to Sydney in 1987, where I live with my partner and daughter.
+I grew up in Melbourne, but moved to Sydney in 1987.
 I used to coach and play basketball until I badly tore the tendons in my shoulder.
 I still barrack for the Brisbane Lions, and have finished regenerating a hillside bush garden.
 I’m looking forward to harvesting the next crop of potatoes: Goughs (formerly Prince Edward, but renamed for Australian purposes) and Otway Reds.

 The photograph below is from a March 2011 reading at Passionate Tongues in Brunswick and was taken by Michael Reynolds.